Optimizing Dyno Usage

 Beyond this, you may reach a point where you need to scale or optimize by making more efficient use of available resources.
 For example, if your web requests are short and handled efficiently, you could be able to increase throughput on a dyno by increasing the ability of the web server to handle more requests concurrently, usually at the expense of using more RAM.

 This article provides a bird’s-eye view of how to go about optimizing an application for the various dyno types.
 It provides some rough estimates of capabilities, and pays particular attention to memory usage and concurrency.
 The techniques suggested in this article are relevant to any environment that runs your application, not just a dyno.
+For specific guidance on minimizing your costs for different environments, see Optimizing Resource Costs.

 Considering different dyno types